michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0116.md

 - n: an ability that has been acquired by training
 - n: arrival at a new stage
 ### Family
+- attainment: attainments+
-attainment: attainments+;attain: attainable, attained, attaining, attainment, attains;attainable: attainability, attainableness, unattainable;unattainable: unattainableness, unattainably
+- attain: attainable, attained, attaining, attainment, attains
+- attainable: attainability, attainableness, unattainable
+- unattainable: unattainableness, unattainably
 ### Examples
 - Running year-round in four-week sessions, the program consists of 12 levels of language attainment, with components including grammar and vocabulary, essay writing, and conversational English.
 - Even the attainment of joy in the finale is preceded by a terrifying outburst of sonic chaos.